seung-lab/igneous/README.md

 Igneous supports whole image connected components labeling of a segmentation.
 Currently, only 6-connected components are supported.
 The largest image currently supported would have 2^64 voxels (about 18 exavoxels or 18+ whole mouse brains).
 You can apply CCL to either a labeled image or to a grayscale image that can be binarized with a threshold.

 The whole image CCL algorithm requires four steps that must be executed in order.
-The shape specified and optional binarization thresholds *must* be the same for all steps nonsensical outputs will result.
+The shape specified and optional binarization and dust thresholds *must* be the same for all steps nonsensical outputs will result.
 By default, the values will be consistent.
-To apply a threshold, you can apply both or one of `--threshold-lte` (`<=`) and `--threshold-gte` (`>=`).
+To apply a binarization threshold, you can apply both or one of `--threshold-lte` (`<=`) and `--threshold-gte` (`>=`).
+You can also apply a `--dust` threshold to remove unwanted objects smaller than this threshold.

 This capability is very new and may have some quirks, so please report any issues.